Society by-laws (rules)

 - Members using bait boats must ensure that their use does not interfere with the fishing of other Members, generally accepted bank side etiquette should be followed at all times.

 The following additional rules are specific to night fishing and apply to all Members, Bailiffs and Officers of the Society.
-Failure to abide by these rules may result in the loss of night fishing privileges or even expulsion from the society.
+Failure to abide by these rules shall result in the loss of night fishing privileges and may incur disciplinary action.

 Church Farm night fishing booking Line: 07785 558 911

 - Night fishing is restricted to Church Farm, Lakeside Park and Yateley Common Lakes (Wyndhams Pool and Hospital Pond)

 - Night fishing at Church Farm must be booked in advance through the online booking system.
 A maximum of 3 nights may be booked at any one time and may not be booked more than 7 days in advance.
 In the event that 3 nights are booked then all 3 nights must have been completed, or cancelled, before any additional nights can be booked.
 Night fishing is not permitted without a booking confirmation which must be shown to a Bailiff on request.